tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - Many coins are lost and become unusable on a blockchain
 - Lost coins account for upto 2% per year of the total supply
 - lost coins should be deducted inflation rate

 - Percentage of lost transactional coins are difficult to estimate:
 	- More lost coins per year for low value coins
-	- High value coins have lower rate of lost coins, users tend to be more careful.
+	- High value coins have lower rate of lost coins, users tend to be more careful

 +++
 ## Deflation vs Inflation in fiat systems